jmbhughes/jmbhughes.github.io/content/posts/introduction/index.md

 categories: ["Basic"]
 ---

 Welcome to my new site.
-It's still under development, but have a look around.
+I hope you find interesting tidbits from my work here.

 ## Old posts
 Old posts can be found at
 [my old blog](https://1c683053382da213d2d50bba012e9a36.blogspot.com).
 New things will be posted here from now on.
-I will likely revisit some of the older posts and create new versions here.
+I have copied many posts from the old blog.